callumrollo/callumrollo.github.io/content/articles/erddap_resources.md

 Transcript of all commands used in the video:  [callumrollo.com/files/erddap-docker-transcript.md](https://callumrollo.com/files/erddap-docker-transcript.md)

 I have given various talks on ERDDAP,  mostly focused on using erddapy to access various oceanographic datasets.
 Here are a few of them:
-- Gothenburg january 2023
+- Data sharing workshop Gothenburg January 2023
 - ERDDAP webinar series GOOS autumn/winter 2023
+- GOOS Low cost technologies and data workshop, Cape Town June 2023
+- Coastwatch webinar February 2024

 # Tools